-68. If a supply of general insurance/takaful that involves a periodic or progressive supply of insurance premium/contribution that spans the GST implementation date, GST is chargeable on the part of the supply made for the period on or after the GST implementation date (appointed date).
+68. If a supply of general insurance/takaful that involves a periodic or progressive supply of insurance premium/contribution that spans 1 April 2015, GST is chargeable on the part of the supply made for the period on or after 1 April 2015.

-- Insurance premium: RM3,600 - Insurance policy period: 1 January 2013 to 31 December 2013 - Appointed date: 1 October 2013 - Value subject to GST: RM900 (3/12 X RM3,600) - GST chargeable: RM54 (6% X RM900) - 69.
-However, if the provision of insurance/takaful has been charged service tax, the supply made on or after the appointed date, is not chargeable to GST. - 70.
-In addition, if there are some policies where service tax has been charged, collected and remitted to Customs before the appointed date but subsequently cancelled after such date, the insurers may make a claim for a refund of the service tax remitted.
+- Insurance premium: RM3,600 - Insurance policy period: 1 July 2014 to 30 June 2015 - Value subject to GST: RM900 (3/12 X RM3,600) - GST chargeable: RM54 (6% X RM900)

+A life insurer sells a life policy with a personal accident as a rider before 1 April 2015 to an individual and this policy is spanning the implementation date.
+The life insurer has to account for GST on the rider for the period of coverage from 1 April 2015 as the rider a taxable supply to the extent covered by the premium for the rider.
+69. However, if the provision of insurance/takaful has been charged service tax, the supply made on or after the appointed date, is not chargeable to GST.

+70. In addition, if there are some policies where service tax has been charged, collected and remitted to Customs before the appointed date but subsequently cancelled after such date, the insurers may make a claim for a refund of the service tax remitted.

-Insured Events before the Appointed Date
+Insured Events before the Implementation Date

 71. Insurance arrangements can span the date of implementation of the GST.
-For example, an insurance settlement claim made for an event, which occurred before the GST implementation date, but settlement may not occur until after the GST implementation date.
-Under these circumstances, generally the insurer/takaful operator is not entitled to claim a deemed input tax credit for any settlement for an event that occurred before the GST implementation date.
+For example, an insurance settlement claim made for an event, which occurred before 1 April 2015, but settlement may not occur until after 1 April 2015.
+Under these circumstances, the insurer/takaful operator is not entitled to claim a deemed input tax credit for any settlement for an event that occurred before 1 April 2015.